Rinstrument/instrument/README.md

 The R package `instrument` is an item response theory modeling software whose purpose is:

- - Fit a variety of IRT models including the univariate, multivariate exploratory and confirmatory, and higher-order confirmatory models
+ - Fit a variety of IRT models including the univdimensional, multidimensional, and higher-order models
  - Specify regression models in the context of IRT with both fixed and random effects (i.e., mixed modeling)
  - Simple model syntax to describe IRT models with and without regression